Hofgarten

 Worth knowing

-The new times under Maria Theresa also brought about a change in the design of the court gardens.
-Although Gothic Innsbruck was no longer a royal seat, this administrative centre was nevertheless intended to meet the requirements of the modern, new era.
-The grounds were given a Baroque makeover, but without any grand and costly new buildings.
-The foundation stone for today's Hofgarten was influenced by the rational thriftiness of the enlightened regent.
-According to legend, there are still plants in the court garden today that she buried in the ground with her own hands.
+The new era under Maria Theresa also brought changes to the Hofgarten’s design.
+Gothic Innsbruck was no longer a residential city, yet this administrative seat was to meet the demands of modern times.
+The garden received a Baroque makeover like the Hofburg opposite, though without grand and costly new constructions.
+The foundation for today’s Hofgarten was influenced by the rational frugality of the enlightened regent.
+Legend has it that some plants in the Hofgarten were planted by her own hands.

-In the 19th century, Friedrich Ludwig Schell designed the Hofgarten in the style of an English garden, in keeping with the fashion of the Victorian era.
-Parks and gardens were created in many European cities at this time.
-At the same time, the garden began to open up to society.
-Although there had been an inn within the courtyard garden since the early 18th century, the target group was primarily aristocrats.
-Before 1800, around 50% of Innsbruck's inhabitants were members of the nobility, the clergy or their administration.
-Only 50 years later, the proportion was considerably lower thanks to the influx of labourers and craftsmen and their families, who worked in the factories on the outskirts of the city.
-While parks such as the Hofgarten had previously been reserved for the aristocracy, ordinary citizens were now also able to spend their leisure time here.
-Society had changed after 1848 and with it the rules by which it functioned.
+In the 19th century, Friedrich Ludwig Schell redesigned the Hofgarten in the style of an English garden, in keeping with Victorian fashion.
+Parks and gardens were springing up in many European cities at this time.
+At the same time, the garden began to open socially.
+Although there had been a tavern within the Hofgarten since the early 18th century, its clientele was mainly aristocrats.
+Before 1800, about 50% of Innsbruck’s residents belonged to the nobility, clergy, or their administration.
+Only 50 years later, this share had significantly declined thanks to the influx of workers and craftsmen with their families, who worked in factories on the city’s outskirts.
+Society after 1848 had changed—and with it, the rules by which it functioned—so that ordinary citizens could now spend their leisure time here.

-The centre of the garden has been the music pavilion of the former imperial garden house since 1773.
-Free music concerts are still regularly held here today.
-The Frog King resides in the small pond in front of the pavilion, at least as a stone statue.
-It was designed by the South Tyrolean sculptor Alexander Lanner, who was also responsible for the Meraner in der Südtirolersiedlung Wilten West und die Büste Adolf Hitlers im Trausaal des Goldenen Dachls during the Nazi era.
-As with the Salige Fräulein Fountain in Rapoldi Park, this work of art still lacks contextualisation.
-The Palm House on the north-western edge of the Hofgarten features over 5,000 tropical plants.
-It can be seen as a continuum Würtz- und Lustgärten Ferdinands II. gesehen werden, dem frühen Innsbrucker Forschergeist.
-Leider ist es ganz im Sinne des öffentlichen Dienstes nur unter der Woche geöffnet.
+The center of the garden has been the music pavilion of the former imperial garden house since 1773.
+Free concerts are still held here regularly.
+In the small pond in front of the pavilion resides the Frog King—at least as a stone statue.
+It was designed by South Tyrolean sculptor Alexander Lanner, who was also responsible for the “Meraner” in the South Tyrolean settlement Wilten West and the bust of Adolf Hitler in the Golden Roof’s wedding hall during the Nazi era.
+As with the Salige-Fräulein fountain in Rapoldipark, this artwork still lacks contextualization.
+The palm house on the northwest edge of the Hofgarten offers over 5,000 tropical plants.
+It can be seen as a continuation of Ferdinand II’s Würtz and Lustgärten and Innsbruck’s early spirit of research.
+Unfortunately, in true public-service fashion, it is only open on weekdays.

 The year 1848 occupies a mythical place in European history.
 Although the hotspots were not to be found in secluded Tyrol, but in the major metropolises such as Paris, Vienna, Budapest, Milan and Berlin, even in the Holy Land however, the revolutionary year left its mark.
 In contrast to the rural surroundings, an enlightened educated middle class had developed in Innsbruck.
 Enlightened people no longer wanted to be subjects of a monarch or sovereign, but citizens with rights and duties towards the state.
 Students and freelancers demanded political participation, freedom of the press and civil rights.
 Workers demanded better wages and working conditions.
 Radical liberals and nationalists in particular even questioned the omnipotence of the church.